-Even before the war started, the USA has been actively involved in the Russia-Ukraine conflict.
-It has always supported Ukraine, be it through providing the necessary arms and ammunition or openly criticizing Russia on international platforms.
+Before the war started, the USA was actively involved in the Russia-Ukraine conflict.
+It has always supported Ukraine by providing the necessary arms and ammunition or openly criticizing Russia on international platforms.
 Although responses of the USA and India were different.
 While the Russia-Ukraine war, Internal response of the USA and INDIA were totally different and india was trying to remain neutral.
 Also no one predicted that Russia attack Ukraine

-Joe Biden and his administration had since long warned the world of a possible forthcoming invasion and has played a salient role in promulgating how this war will inevitably lead to the rumbling of the international order.
+For a long, Joe Biden and his administration warned the world of a possible forthcoming invasion and have played a salient role in promulgating how this war will inevitably lead to the rumbling of the international order.

-But even after showing such open support to Ukraine, the USA was clear since the start that it had no interest in fighting this war and was also not eager to send forces into Ukraine to rescue US Citizens.
-In fact, Biden even pulled out his troops from Ukraine that were serving as military advisers and monitors.
+But even after showing such open support to Ukraine, the USA was clear from the start that it had no interest in fighting this war and was also not eager to send forces into Ukraine to rescue US Citizens.
+Biden even pulled out his troops from Ukraine, serving as military advisers and monitors.

 His reasons for not actively getting involved in the war are listed below:

-“Defending freedom will have costs for us as well, here at home,” Biden says.
+“Defending freedom will have costs for us, here at home,” Biden says.
 “We need to be honest about that.”

-- Biden’s Personal Morals: Joe Biden, unlike his predecessors, does not advocate exerting dominance through showcasing USA’s military prowess.
+- Joe Biden, unlike his predecessors, does not advocate exerting dominance by showcasing USA’s military prowess.
 He even opposed Obama’s intervention in Libya and America’s troops in Afghanistan.
 His foreign policy and national security are more inclined towards fighting climate change and global diseases rather than fighting wars.
 It is more about economic battles with countries like China and Russia and not military interventionism.
-That may be the reason why Biden supported the withdrawal of US forces from Afghanistan in 2020, despite the humanitarian crisis that was caused in the aftermath.
+That may be why Biden supported the withdrawal of US forces from Afghanistan in 2020, despite the humanitarian crisis caused in the aftermath.

-- When Superpowers Fight: The world could face serious repercussions if two superpowers were against each other and resorted to war.
-With Russia having a stockpile of nuclear warheads and the USA with its latest weaponry, the destruction could be far worse than imaginable.
+- The world could face serious repercussions if two superpowers were against each other and resorted to war.
+With Russia having a stockpile of nuclear warheads and the USA with its latest weaponry, the destruction could be far worse.
 Biden did want to risk the possibility of another ‘world war’ by keeping his troops in Ukraine and increasing the possibility of a direct clash between the US and Russia.

-Though Biden has made clear that he has no intention to get involved in the war, Biden has also assured Ukraine that the US will always support Ukraine and has been strengthening its US troops in NATO countries, especially the ones that border Ukraine and Russia.
-If Putin tries to attack these areas, the US is bound to get involved.
+Biden has made clear that he has no intention to get involved in the war.
+He has also assured Ukraine that the US will always support Ukraine and has been strengthening its US troops in NATO countries, especially those that border Ukraine and Russia.
+If Putin tries to attack these areas, the US will get involved.

-On 8th March 2022, the USA has also declared a ban on the export-import of fuels, liquified natural gas, coal, etc., between the USA and Russia in an attempt to stifle the Russian economy.
+On 8th March 2022, the USA also declared a ban on the export-import of fuels, liquified natural gas, coal, etc., between the USA and Russia to stifle the Russian economy.

 “Russian oil will no longer be accepted at US ports—and the American people will deal another powerful blow against Putin’s war machine,” Biden wrote.

 The USA is also trying to extend humanitarian aid and effort towards Ukraine and has till now provided more than $1 billion as security assistance to Ukraine.
-It is also aiding many humanitarian organizations to provide Ukraine with sufficient food, water, and medical supplies.
-Biden had also planned to call on Congress to pass a $12 billion assistance package to Ukraine.
+It is also aiding many humanitarian organizations in providing Ukraine with sufficient food, water, and medical supplies.
+Biden had also planned to call Congress to pass a $12 billion assistance package to Ukraine.

-This shows that even though the USA is not supporting being a part of this war, it is actively providing assistance to Ukraine and is opposed to the expansionist intentions of Russia.
+It shows that even though the USA is not supporting being a part of this war, it is actively assisting Ukraine and is opposed to the expansionist intentions of Russia.

-India, on one hand, is an advocate of peace but, on the other hand, considers Russia to be its biggest ally, and this war has left India in a tough spot.
-Also, Russia’s invasion has led to an increase in differences between Russia and the West, and India, which has since long maintained good relations with both the US and Russia, is finding it hard to maintain the balance.
+On the one hand, India is an advocate of peace but, on the other hand, considers Russia to be its biggest ally, and this war has left India in a tough spot.
+Also, Russia’s invasion has led to increased differences between Russia and the West, and India, which has since long maintained good relations with both the US and Russia, is finding it hard to maintain the balance.
 This is one of the major cause between USA’s and INDIA’s response.

 India does not openly oppose Russia and has just remained neutral in this situation.
 Even after Russia and Ukraine have issued public appeals for India to take a clear stand, it has so far avoided criticizing Russia for its actions.